Rohingya refugees in Bangladesh: Vaccination status and disease prevention

-Starting in October 2017, Rohingya refugees migrated in droves into Bangladesh and since, massive spread of communicable diseases has occurred among them.
-Rohingya refugees are often not vaccinated and there is worry that outbreaks of vaccine-preventable diseases, such as polio, measles, and tetanus, will occur if living conditions are not improved.
-But the UN and the WHO, along with Bangladesh Government, were quick to begin mass vaccination of the population.
-Measles outbreak is a dangerous threat and in 2017, the WHO announced that 136,000 children under 15 years of age were vaccinated against measles and rubella.
+Starting in October 2017, Rohingya refugees migrated in droves into Bangladesh, and since then, a massive spread of communicable diseases has occurred among them.
+Rohingya refugees are often not vaccinated, and there is worry that outbreaks of vaccine-preventable diseases, such as polio, measles, and tetanus, will occur if living conditions are not improved.
+But the UN and the WHO, along with the Bangladesh Government, were quick to begin mass vaccination of the population.
+A measles outbreak is a dangerous threat, and in 2017, the WHO announced that 136,000 children under 15 years of age were vaccinated against measles and rubella.
 An oral polio vaccine was also given to 72,000 children.
 Permanent vaccination centers are in place to assist in the vaccination effort of children under the age of 2 years.
 In October 2017, a mass vaccination effort spearheaded by the Ministry of Health and Family Welfare and partners provided 900,000 doses of oral cholera vaccine in two phases.
 More than 700,000 people over 1 year of age received a single dose during the first phase; in the second, an additional dose of the oral cholera vaccine was administered to 199,472 children ages 1 to 5 years.
 In addition, 236,696 children under 5 years of age were also vaccinated against polio.
 No new cases of cholera were detected in the 3 months following mass vaccination.
 But Rohingya refugees arriving after the mass vaccination remain unprotected.
 As a result, a new cholera vaccination campaign began in May 2018.
 Also in Cox's Bazar, Rohingya children up to age 6 were immunized in December 2017 against pneumococcal disease, pertussis, tetanus, influenza B, and diphtheria in an effort to prevent future outbreaks and to control the spread of diphtheria.